tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-When adding a foreign-key constraint to an existing column, we
+When adding a foreign-key constraint to an existing column in a non-empty table
-have to employ `add_concurrent_foreign_key` and `add_concurrent_index`
+we have to employ `add_concurrent_foreign_key` and `add_concurrent_index`
 instead of `add_reference`.

+For an empty table (such as a fresh one), it is recommended to use
+`add_reference` in a single-transaction migration, combining it with other
+operations that don't require `disable_ddl_transaction!`.

 ## Adding Columns With Default Values

-When adding columns with default values you must use the method
+When adding columns with default values to non-empty tables, you must use
 `add_column_with_default`.
 This method ensures the table is updated without
 requiring downtime.
 This method is not reversible so you must manually define
 the `up` and `down` methods in your migration class.